 The Company only designates the intrinsic value of the options contracts as a hedged element, that is, by excluding the time value of the option.
 Changes in the fair value of the aligned time value of the option are recognized in other comprehensive income, and they are accumulated in the cost of the hedge reserve.
 If the hedged item is related to the transaction, the time value is reclassified to profit or loss when the hedged item affects profit or loss.
-If the hedged item is related to the time period, then the amount accumulated in the cost of the hedge reserve is reclassified to profit or loss rationally.
-The Company applies the amortization on a straight-line.
-Those reclassified amounts are recognized in profit or loss on the same line as the hedged item.
-If the hedged item is a non-financial item, the amount accumulated in the cost of the hedge reserve is eliminated from equity, and it is included in the initial carrying amount of the recognized non-financial item.
+If the hedged item is related to the time period, then the amount accumulated in the cost of the hedge reserve is reclassified to profit or loss on the same line as the hedged item.
+If the hedged item is a non-financial item, the amount accumulated in the cost of the initial carrying amount of the recognized non-financial item.
 In addition, if the Company expects that part or the total accumulated loss in the cost of the hedge reserve will not be recovered in the future, that amount will be immediately reclassified to profit or loss.